 Chapter 18 - The Now and Possible Future

 2022 opened with two themes for me.
 The first was obvious.
-Any expectations that I held that Covid and the resulting uncertainty was behind us vanished.
-New variants were emerging every month.
-So many Americans (including in Boulder) were not taking precautions any more.
+Any expectations vanished that Covid and the resulting uncertainty was over.
+New variants were emerging every month and so many Americans (including in Boulder) were not taking precautions any more.
 This guaranteed that Covid or something similar would be with us indefinitely.
 Learning to manage Covid cases seemed like the new strategy to be learned, but what that really portended for the future was unclear.
 It was still unbelievable to me that I lived in a country where over 1 million Americans had died because of Covid and our collective reaction was… oh well.

 The second theme had actually begun to emerge in the middle of 2021.
 Democracy was being threatened by the actions of Trumps MAGA true believers in Congress.
-The system of checks and balances that was supposed to protect us from extremes on either side of the aisle seemed like something written on pieces of paper but with no teeth in the real world.
+The system of checks and balances that was supposed to protect us from extremes on either side of the aisle seemed like something written on pieces of paper that had no teeth in the real world.

 The Supreme Court now had a 6-3 conservative majority.
-At least 4 of the 6 were acting radically, signaling they were going to reverse 50 year precents like Roe v.
+At least 4 of the 6 were signaling they were going to reverse 50 year precents like Roe v.
 Wade.
-They seemed bent on returning America to some white, male, nationalist, Christian identity from some distant past.
+They seemed bent on returning America to some imagined white male, nationalist, Christian identity.
 One that did not recognize women and people of color as full American citizens.
 AND we were stuck with these judges for a long time unless we did something about it.
 So for the moment, if we moderates had grievances we could no longer count on the Supreme Court to give us a fair hearing.

-IF Democrats lost Congress it would end President Biden's ambitions and usher in the beginning of retribution show trials in the House to right the “wrongs” Trump and his allies had been dealt.
-There would be no policy ideas to actually help the economy, address climate change or ensure voter rights, just culture war moves designed to maintain their power and the wealth they grifted from their followers.
+IF Democrats lost Congress it would end President Biden's legislative ambitions and usher in the beginning of retribution show trials in the House to right the “wrongs” Trump and his allies felt they had been dealt.
+There would be no policy considerations that would actually help the economy, address climate change or ensure voter rights.
+Just culture war moves designed to maintain their power and the wealth they grifted from their followers.

-If MAGA forces controlled both houses of Congress It felt to me as if it left them one step away from ending democracy in this country as we know it.
+If MAGA forces controlled both houses of Congress it felt to me as if we had taken a big step towards ending democracy in this country as we knew it.
 That may seem hyperbolic, but the narrative analysis we were doing at the Vital Signs of Democracy project all pointed in that direction.
-The question was… would moderate voters who make up 65-70% of the American electorate “wake up” in time to stop that from happening.
+The question was… would moderate voters, who make up 65-70% of the American electorate, “wake up” in time to stop that from happening.

 As fate would have it, a project showed up early in the year that begged for that kind of storytelling approach.
 Celine Cousteau, the granddaughter of the famous ocean explorer Jacques Cousteau, approached me with a project she called Guardians of the Rainforest.

-As a young girl she had accompanied her grandfather on one of his expeditions up the Amazon to make contact with tribes that had never experiences modern civilization.
-This experience had such a profound effect on Celine, that when she became an adult she made a documentary film about these tribes called “Living on the Edge.”
+As a young girl she had accompanied her grandfather on one of his expeditions up the Amazon to make contact with tribes that had never experienced modern civilization.
+This exposure had such a profound effect on Celine, that when she became an adult she made a documentary film about these tribes called “Living on the Edge.”

-She was now trying to create a museum exhibit that would give visitors some experience of what it was like to be one of these tribal members in the past and in 21st Century life.
-This exhibit was seen by her to be an attempt to build support for their protection.
-The leverage this narrative had that was worth promoting was that the tribes had been given vast tracks of virgin land in Brazilian rainforest near the border with Peru.
+She was now trying to create a museum exhibit that would give visitors some experience of what it was like to be one of these tribal members in 21st Century life.
+This exhibit was seen by her as an attempt to build support for their protection.
+The tribes had been given vast tracks of virgin land in Brazilian rain forest near the border with Peru.
 Helping them cope with the modern world would ensure that they protected these tracks from being destroyed.
 A real plus for helping to mitigate climate change.

 This kind of project had never been done before.
 It felt a bit like the early days of interactive entertainment when we had no idea how to really create it in the beginning.
 We worked on the concept for about six months and met some really interesting artists, but the combination of a lack of funding and that it was a bit early in the technology cycle to do what I really wanted to do, the project faded away.
 Someone was eventually going to do this.